FlugfelagidBailAir/TicTacToe/README.md

 # Downloads

-You can download the latest release at:
+You can download the latest release of console version at:
 [https://github.com/FlugfelagidBailAir/TicTacToe/releases/latest](https://github.com/FlugfelagidBailAir/TicTacToe/releases/latest)

+# WebApp

+Latest version of the webapp is at: [https://frozen-springs-99760.herokuapp.com/](https://frozen-springs-99760.herokuapp.com/)